ameerbadri/netlify-check-hpedge-enabled-plugin/README.md

-# Next + Netlify Starter with Check HP Edge Enabled Build Plugin
+# Next starter app + Netlify Check HP Edge Enabled Build Plugin

 This is a web app demo using a custom build plugin to check if HP Edge is enabled properly.
 It's using the starter [Next.js](https://nextjs.org/) project.
 The build plugin runs at part of the Netlify build process and does the following: